 Tuition: Current tuition information is available at www.aua.am/tuition.
 The tuition covers up to 36 credits.

 Financial Aid: AUA’s financial aid programs include tuition assistance and scholarships.
 Applicants applying for tuition assistance should submit their tuition assistance application form shortly after submitting their application for admissions.
 International applicants can apply for scholarships that may cover up to 50% of tuition.
 More information, including financial aid deadline dates, is available at www.aua.am/financial-assistance.

 The program is partnering with the Central Bank of Armenia.
-We are proud to offer summer courses in Central Bank’s Training and Research Center in Dilijan.
-Currently several full time employees from the Central Bank of Armenia are enrolled in the MSE program.
+We are proud to offer courses in the Central Bank’s Training and Research Center in Dilijan.
+Currently several full time employees from the Central Bank of Armenia are teaching in the MSE program.

 To learn more about the MS in Economics program, contact:

 Phone + 374 60 61 26 20

 Fax: + 374 60 61 25 12

 Phone: + 374 60 69 40 40